MARAC (Multi Agency Risk Assessment Conference)

 Improve support for staff involved in high risk domestic violence cases

-Information sharing at the MARAC is governed by the Pan Dorset MARAC Information Sharing Protocol (ISP) (pdf, 129kb) (opens in a new window) .
-The CAADA MARAC FAQ guide to sharing information at MARACs (pdf, 95kb) (opens in a new window) provides more information.
+Information sharing at the MARAC is governed by the Pan Dorset MARAC Information Sharing Protocol (ISP) (pdf, 120kb) (opens in a new window).
+Safe lives -Disclosure of information during and after MARAC meetings (opens in a new window) which provides more information.
 The responsibility to take appropriate action rests with the individual agencies - the MARAC is the process through which information is shared.
 Independent Domestic Violence Advisors (IDVAs) will represent the victim at the MARAC if the victim chooses to engage with the service.
 The Pan Dorset IDVA service, covering Bournemouth, Dorset County and Poole, is currently provided by Bournemouth Churches Housing Association (BCHA).

 Risk assessment and how to refer to the MARAC